List of dams and reservoirs in Iran: International projects

-One of Iran’s most important international projects will see the construction of a $200-million hydroelectric dam in Nicaragua starting 2011.
-Iran is currently engaged in dam construction in Tajikistan, Armenia and Azerbaijan, and consultations are underway with a number of other countries.
-Kenya, Sri Lanka, Bolivia and Mali are the potential target markets being considered for exporting the country’s technical and engineering services.
+One of Iran's most important international projects will see the construction of a $200 million hydroelectric dam in Nicaragua, starting in 2011.
+Iran is currently engaged in dam construction in Tajikistan, Armenia and Azerbaijan, and consultations are under way with a number of other countries.
+Kenya, Sri Lanka, Bolivia and Mali are the potential target markets being considered for exporting the country's technical and engineering services.
 In 2010, Iran won a contract to build a dam in Afghanistan and the third contract to build a power plant station in Syria.